 - Make do without using your credit cards and get your supplies (only the things you lack and need) using hard cash.
 Think about financial service shutdown and try to live one week without making any electronic payments.

-- Use your backup water and sanitation systems for one week and calculate how much time you will be able to last with what you stored if the aftermath prolongs for more than a week.
+- Use your backup water and sanitation systems for one week.
+Calculate how much time you will be able to last with what you stored if the aftermath prolongs for more than a week.

 - Try to cook only with what you have in your survival pantry and only using alternative cooking methods.
 Notice how your family members adapt to a sudden diet change and rotate/restock your supplies based on your findings.